-The preferred security issuances surveyed for 2018 provided for dividend payments ranging from 5.5% to 9.75% per annum, with some deals providing for increased dividend payments after a specified period.
-Coupons on the convertible notes issuances for 2018 ranged from 2.95% per annum to 3.50% per annum.
-A majority of the preferred security and 50% of the convertible notes issuances surveyed for 2018 and 2017 included payment-in-kind (PIK) dividends, which allow the issuer to pay dividends or interest in additional securities or by increasing the principal amount of the debt, respectively.
-If a security includes a PIK dividend feature, the issuer typically has the right to decide whether cash or PIK dividends will be paid.
-Sometimes the right to pay PIK dividends or interest is only available for a limited period of time.
+The preferred security issuances surveyed for 2019 provided for dividend payments ranging from 1.75% to 9.00% per annum, with some deals providing for step-ups in the dividend payments after specified periods.
+Coupons on the convertible notes issuances for 2019 ranged from 1.75% per annum to 5.00% per annum.
+A small minority of the preferred securities and 50% of the convertible notes issuances surveyed for 2019 included payment-inkind (PIK) interest or dividends, whereas a large majority of the preferred securities and 50% of the convertible notes issuances included PIK interest or dividends in 2018.
+PIK allows the issuer to pay interest or dividends in additional securities or by increasing the stated value or principal amount of the security, as applicable.
+If a security includes a PIK feature, the issuer typically has the right to decide whether cash or PIK interest or dividends will be paid.
+Sometimes the right to pay PIK interest or dividends is only available for a limited period of time.

-• In 2018, 91% of the issuances surveyed provided for a combination of cash and PIK dividend or interest payments, compared to 100% of the issuances in 2017.
-Of the issuances in 2018 that provided for a combination of cash and PIK dividend or interest payments, 57% of such issuances included a right to PIK dividends or interest only for a limited period of time; similarly with respect to 57% of such issuances the rate for PIK dividends or interest was higher than the rate for cash dividends or interest.
+- In 2019, 33% of the preferred equity and convertible notes issuances surveyed provided for a combination of cash and PIK interest or dividend payments, compared to 83% of the issuances in 2018. - All of the preferred equity and convertible notes issuances in 2019 that provided for a combination of cash and PIK interest or dividend payments permitted the issuer to determine the proportion of cash vs. PIK payments.
+In contrast, in 2018, 40% of such issuances included a right to PIK interest or dividends only for a limited period of time, and in some cases the rate for PIK interest or dividends was higher than the rate for cash interest or dividends.